SpreadsheetBench: Towards Challenging Real World Spreadsheet Manipulation

 SpreadsheetBench Automated Pipeline

-Figure 1: The benchmark construction pipeline and OJ-style evaluation of our benchmark.
+Figure 1: The benchmark construction pipeline and OJ-style evaluation of SpreadsheetBench.

 Key Features